pddasig/Machine-Learning-Competition-2023/README.md

 4. A contestant will submit the estimated reservoir properties for testing wells.
 5. A contestant will submit the source code and a brief report documenting the accuracy achieved in a few plots.
 6. The judges will review the source code.
-7. The performance of the model will be quantified in terms of root mean square error (RMSE).
-8. A leaderboard will be updating the rank of submissions from each team.
+7. A leaderboard will be updating the rank of submissions from each team, but the score and rank is subject to scaling and change.
-9. The contestant with the best quality source code and the best performance will be declared the winner for this competition.
+8. The contestant with the best quality source code and the best performance will be declared the winner for this competition.

 ### <a>Prize Policy</a>